Florida Southern College logo

 School of Arts and Sciences

-Offering a diverse range of programs across communications, fine and performing arts, humanities, natural science and mathematics, and the social and behavioral sciences, including the unique 'Venture into Adventure' program and the nation's only citrus bachelor's degree program.
+Comprises five primary disciplines: communications, fine and performing arts, humanities, natural science and mathematics, and social and behavioral sciences.
+Known for interdisciplinary studies and the unique 'Venture into Adventure' program.

 Leadership